23 Mar 2020: Page on query list merged into here.

 Bill (describe and list)

-With the use of BQ production software, squaring, transferring, and abstracting can be combined by linking the dimensions with the final BQ items.
+- With the use of BQ production software, squaring, transferring, abstracting and billing can be combined by linking the dimensions with the final BQ items.

 The dimension by dimension taking off may be replaced with CAD or BIM measurement.